 Race and Social Justice

 Let's just get this out of the way: there's no way you can talk about Oakland and not mention race and social justice.
 The Black Panthers obviously got started here, along with many an uprising or revolution for peoples’ rights.
 Oakland is a town on the forefront of nearly all social movements in the US.
 This beautiful place has been a mecca for people of color and civil rights for as long as our neighbor; San Francisco has been a mecca for inventors and entrepreneurs.
 Want to find out more about that?
 No worries, we've got you covered.
 Check out our blog post about social and creative movements in Oakland here.

 Culture and art often intertwine, especially in a truly diverse city like Oakland.
 This is a multicultural city, where African-American, Asian, Pacific Islander and Hispanic influences are strong.
 Over 100 languages are spoken around the Town and over five different languages in CodeCrew and they're represented artistically in various ways.
 This Town doesn't make it easy at all to feel smug about your insider art knowledge, because the arts scene in Oakland will never ever stop blindsiding you.

 On the weekends, Oakland's public spaces and parks are stages where performers and artists go wild.
 But even during the week, the Town is alive with creative types doing what they do best.

 Where do you think you're going?

-So, you probably feel like you know us and our Town very well, do you?
-Trust me; there's so much more to learn about the wonderful areas, people, and cultures that are surrounding us as well as the opportunities this place has for young folks.
-The wonders of the town never cease, and there are so many communities that can serve as a great example of that,led by CodeCrew.
-Of course.
-Just stay tuned, and you'll see.
+So, you probably feel like you know these email marketing experts and our Town very well, do you?
+Trust me; there's so much more to learn about the wonderful areas, people and cultures that are surrounding us as well as the opportunities this place has for young folks.
+And if you want to find out how to green your business here in Oakland you can check out our blog post here.
+Trust us, the wonders of the town never ceaseand there are so many communities that can serve as a great example of that, led by CodeCrew of course.
+Just stay tuned and you'll see.